 Lauder Institute of Management & International Studies

-The Lauder Institute of Management & International Studies is a part of the Wharton School of Business and provides a dual MBA/MA program with a global focus.
-The Lauder Institute allows students to earn an MBA from the Wharton School of Business, in addition to a MA in International Studies from the University of Pennsylvania’s School of Arts & Sciences.
+The Lauder Institute of Management & International Studies at the University of Pennsylvania along with The Wharton School offer a joint degree MBA/MA program with a global focus.
+The Lauder Institute allows students to earn an MBA from The Wharton School, in addition to a MA in International Studies from the University of Pennsylvania’s School of Arts & Sciences.
 Lauder coursework is grounded in the social sciences and humanities disciplines.
 Through in-class and field-based learning, students acquire a foundation in the geographic, historical, social, political, economic, and cultural factors that shape the varying nature of global business today.

 The Class Profile

-The Lauder Institute MBA/MA joint degree program class of 2022 consisted of 81 students with the average age being 28 years old.
-46% of the class of 2022 was female while 54% were male.
-44% of the students were U.S. citizens, while 27% were dual citizens and 28% were international citizens.
-There were 30 countries represented in the class of 2022.
-The class of 2022’s average GMAT score was 730 and enrolled students had an average of five years of work experience.
+The Lauder Institute MBA/MA joint degree program Class of 2024 consisted of 75 students with the average age being 28 years old.
+43% of the Class of 2024 was female while 57% were male.
+36% of the students were U.S. citizens, while 27% were dual citizens and 37% were international citizens.
+There were 38 countries represented in the Class of 2024.
+The Class of 2024’s enrolled students had an average of five years of work experience.

 Lauder interviews are granted by invitation only, based upon a full review of your application.
 For MBA/MA candidates, applicants must schedule both a Wharton interview, known as the team-based discussion, and a Lauder interview.

 In addition to the Wharton MBA curriculum, Lauder’s 24-month MBA/MA joint degree consists of core international studies courses, region-specific learning, immersive travel opportunities, and a capstone research project.
-Students begin the program with their first summer immersion, which starts in May with Lauder’s four-week Pre-Term for first-year students, then spend eight weeks in June and July traveling abroad with a small group of classmates who will be studying the same region of the world.
+Students begin the program with their first summer immersion, which starts in June with Lauder’s four-week Pre-Term for first-year students, then spend time in late June and July traveling abroad with a small group of classmates who will be studying the same region of the world.
 Return to Philadelphia just in time for MBA Pre-Term, Wharton’s orientation for first-year MBAs.

 There are 6 programs of concentration that include 10 languages: